raamonsiu/GithubNotifierTelegramBot/README.md

 github-telegram-bot/
 ├── index.js            # Main server logic
 ├── package.json        # Node.js dependencies
+├── package-lock.json   # All dependencies done
 ├── README.md           # Project documentation
-├── .env.example        # Example environment variables
-└── .gitignore          # Files and folders to ignore
+├── .env.example        # Example environment variables (You must change this file with your credentials) └── .gitignore          # Files and folders to ignore

 ## How to Contribute